Header Image 1

 Choose a subject:

-Studying Politics enables students of differing opinions and values to understand the world in which they live.
+Studying Politics and International Relations enables students of differing opinions and values to understand the world in which they live.
 Candidates will study political concepts, institutions, and ideas, to learn how they shape current affairs.
 The course encourages young people to become active citizens, providing them with a deep insight into the ever-evolving British and global political environments.

 The Politics curriculum to help all pupils develop an interest in, and engagement with, contemporary politics to become active citizens.